I’m Anisha Kamble.

-If you’re vegetarian, and you’re not a good cook, God is with you.
+If you’re vegetarian, and you’re not a good cook, may God be with you.

-It’s a huge country, and there’re not very many people.
+It’s a huge country, and not very many people.

 I swear to you, I saw more cars than people in New York City.
 It’s strangely deserted outside Manhattan and Brooklyn.